-Credit is taken for research and development tax credits, which are claimed from the United Kingdom's taxation and customs authority (HMRC), in respect of qualifying research and development costs incurred.

-The following table summarizes total income tax benefit from such credits for the years ended December 31, 2021 and 2022 (in thousands except percentages):
+Credit is taken for research and development tax credits, which are claimed from the United Kingdom's revenue and customs authority, or HMRC, in respect of qualifying research and development costs incurred.
+The following tables provide information with respect to total income tax benefit for the years ended December 31, 2022 and 2021 and for the three-month and nine-month periods ended September 30, 2023 and 2022 (in thousands except percentages).